Iran Tour FAQ

 You will not be able to use your credit card, or any kind of bank card, anywhere in Iran.
 You won’t have any possible way to access any additional money.
 So, bring cash – clean, unmarked, US Dollars or Euro.
-I have had bills rejected in the past because they weren’t in good enough condition.
+Bills may be worthless in Iran if they’re not in good enough condition.

-BTW… I strongly suggest not logging on to any of your online banking whilst in Iran.
+BTW… we strongly suggest not logging on to any of your online banking whilst in Iran.
 Due to economic sanctions, your bank probably won’t like it – they may lock your accounts, and you’ll have some explaining to do when you get home.
-I’ve been in this position, multiple times, it’s not fun.

 NOTE: the price of Persian carpets is anywhere from $10 to tens-of-thousands of dollars.

 INTERNET / PHONE ACCESS WITHIN IRAN… WHAT’S IT LIKE?

 Facebook, Twitter, and many news sites are blocked.
 If you want to access “blocked” sites, you will need a VPN installed on your laptop and any mobile devices you use.
 There are two VPN’s I recommend for Iran: the first recommendation is “ExpressVPN” – use this link and we’ll get both 30 days usage for free: ExpressVPN.